 6- Any other advice for homeowners when it comes to foundation and water problems?

-Walk around the house and look for grading issues ( the ground should slope away from the house ).
+Walk around the house and look for grading issues (the ground should slope away from the house ).
 Gutters and downpipes should be in good repair and carry the water away from the house .
 If after a storm there is puddling than upgrade that area.
 And always look for Cracks in the exposed foundation wall inside and out.
+Another advice you may also consider is basement waterproofing in Toronto to avoid water problems.

 7- Is there anything a homeowner can do before actually putting their home on the market when it comes to spotting problems like this?